-Trump Heads To The Hill To Shore Up GOP Support In Border Wall Standoff
+'Bye-Bye': Trump Walks Out Of White House Meeting With Democrats About Shutdown

+With the two sides at an impasse, some 800,000 federal employees are expected to miss their first paycheck on Friday since the shutdown began on Dec.
+22.

+"The president seems to be insensitive to that," Pelosi said.
+"He thinks maybe they could just ask their father for more money.
+But they can't."

-President Trump met with GOP senators on Wednesday, urging his fellow Republicans not to waver in their demand for a border wall, as a partial government shutdown stretched into its 19th day.
+Earlier, Trump met with GOP senators, urging his fellow Republicans not to waver in their demand for a border wall.

-"The Republicans are totally unified," Trump told reporters after the meeting.
+"The Republicans are totally unified," Trump told reporters after that meeting.
 "There was no discussion about anything other than solidarity."

-Congressional Democrats showed no sign of yielding to the president's demand for $5.7 billion in border wall funding.
-On Friday, some 800,000 federal workers are expected to miss their first paycheck since the shutdown began on Dec.
-22.

-Trump insisted that a compromise is still possible, but he also threatened to use emergency powers if necessary to fund the wall on his own.
+The president insisted that a compromise is still possible, but he also threatened to use emergency powers if necessary to fund the wall on his own.

 "I don't think we'll have to do that, but you never know," Trump told reporters.
 "I really believe the Democrats and the Republicans are working together."

-There was little evidence of that on Capitol Hill, where lawmakers from both parties traded barbs and blamed the shutdown on the other side's inflexibility.
-Congressional leaders of both parties have been invited to the White House for further talks on Wednesday.
+There was little evidence of that during the White House meeting or on Capitol Hill, where lawmakers from both parties traded barbs and blamed the shutdown on the other side's inflexibility.

 Trump's prime-time address from the Oval Office on Tuesday appeared to have done little to change the terms of the debate.

-Senate Minority Leader Chuck Schumer, D-N.Y., dismissed the speech as "little more than a rehash of spurious arguments and misleading statistics that the president has been using for weeks."
+Schumer dismissed the president's speech as "little more than a rehash of spurious arguments and misleading statistics that the president has been using for weeks."

 "In no way did the president's speech last night make a persuasive or even a new case for an exorbitantly expensive border wall," Schumer said.
 "A wall that the president guaranteed would be paid by Mexico."